 One of the most remote, secluded coastal areas in Costa Rica is the stunning and lush Osa Peninsula.

-Costa Rica’s largest national park, the Corcovado National Park is also situated here, slicing the peninsula in two parts, as it has a massive coastline to provide the wildlife direct access to the ocean.
-The Corcovado National Park can only be accessed by pre-booked tours led by professional guides, which all start from and are organized by the surrounding villages, providing jobs to local young rangers and biology experts.
+Costa Rica’s largest national park, the Corcovado National Park is also situated here, slicing the peninsula in two parts, as the national park has a long coastline as well, which provides the wildlife direct access to the ocean, and can only be accessed by officially organised tours.
+In fact, the whole area of the Corcovado National Park is only accessible by pre-booked tours led by rangers working for the national park.
+Guided tours with rangers are organised by and start from the surrounding villages, like Drake Bay and Puerto Jimenez.

 There are two ranger stations in the middle of the park, which offer limited overnight lodging (not cheap).